Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-1/01-shell-basics.md

 $ll
 ```

 It is possible to make variables you add to your environment persistent, meaning those changes will define your environment each time you start a new bash session.
-This can be achieved by adding the variable assignment to one of the *environment files*, which are a set of files that are executed everytime you start a new bash session.
-These files are typically hidden, so we need to use `ls` wuth the `-a` flag to see them.
+This can be achieved by adding the variable assignment to one of the *environment files*, which are a set of files that are executed every time you start a new bash session.
+These files are typically hidden, so we need to use `ls` with the `-a` flag to see them.

-List all files in your homoe directory and locate the `.bash_profile` environment file, and view its contents with the `cat` command.
+List all files in your home directory and locate the `.bash_profile` environment file, and view its contents with the `cat` command.
 ```bash
 # navigate to your home directory
 cd ../